-This pipeline project will not divert additional water from the Poudre River, this water has been diverted from the river and used for farming within the Water Supply and Storage Company’s irrigation system for over a century.
+This pipeline project will not divert additional water from the Poudre River.
+This water has been diverted from the river and used for farming within the Water Supply and Storage Company’s irrigation system for over a century.

 Thornton will finish construction of this project by 2027 at the earliest.

 While the final, exact location has not yet been finalized for the entire project, we are working through the land use and permitting process in Larimer and Weld counties.

 In 2020, construction began on a portion of the pipeline in the towns of Windsor and Johnstown.
 While we expect some temporary inconvenience during construction, we are committed to restoring private and public property to pre-construction conditions or better.READ OUR FAQs

 Since Thornton’s acquisitions of farms and water, Thornton has operated under a good neighbor policy of working with farmers, residents, businesses, and governmental entities to effectively manage its properties and provide benefits to the Weld and Larimer County communities.
 Thornton’s contributions to the community include:

-Since 1986, Thornton has contributed over $16 million to the local Weld and Larimer County economies through its Agricultural Stewardship Office operations, which include activities such as irrigation system maintenance, including upgrading pipelines and the replacement of diversion boxes that were originally placed into service in the 1950’s, metering of wells and then a strict rotation on those meters to assure accuracy of water delivery; tree trimming/removal of old cottonwoods; and various plumbing and electrical repairs.
-For the 2021 irrigation season, the City has allocated funding for these activities that will utilize the services of Northern Colorado vendors.
+Since 1986, Thornton has contributed over $17 million to the local Weld and Larimer County economies through its Agricultural Stewardship Office operations, which include activities such as irrigation system maintenance, including upgrading pipelines and the replacement of diversion boxes that were originally placed into service in the 1950’s, metering of wells and then a strict rotation on those meters to assure accuracy of water delivery; tree trimming/removal of old cottonwoods; and various plumbing and electrical repairs.
+For the 2021 irrigation season, Thornton has allocated funding for these activities that will utilize the services of Northern Colorado vendors.